-The social survey fieldwork for the 2015 sample begin in January 2015, with the aim of completing re-issues and 2015 fieldwork as a whole in February 2016.
-Unfortunately, fieldwork performance was lower than expected and the response rate target was not met despite extending social survey fieldwork until the end of March 2016 (physical survey fieldwork usually finishes one month after social survey fieldwork and was therefore extended until the end of April 2016).
+The social survey fieldwork for the 2017 sample began in January 2017, with the aim of completing re-issues and 2017 fieldwork as a whole in February 2018.
+The response rate target was set at 65%.
+Unfortunately, the response rate was slightly lower than expected and a small over-sample was drawn to ensure the target numbers were achieved.
+The social survey fieldwork ran until March 2018.
+Physical survey fieldwork usually finishes one month after social survey fieldwork and was therefore extended until the end of April 2018.